PiHau/2024_Remote_Sensing/README.md

 This repository contains the backup of the analysis script and the project report for a remote sensing project studying the effects of tsunamis on coastal vegetation.

 ## Files
-- `code.js`: Google Earth Engine script for analyzing NDVI changes.
+- `...js`: Google Earth Engine script for analyzing NDVI changes.
-- `project.pdf`: Detailed report of the analysis and findings.
+- `...pdf`: Detailed report of the analysis and findings.

 ## Author
 Pierre Hauptmann